MarMiMu/advice-api-app/README.md

   - [Links](#links)

 ## Overview
 This app provides users with a piece of advice generated from the [Advice Slip API](https://api.adviceslip.com/).
+Aside from the challenge (as stated below), additional components were added to change colour theme to demonstrate usage of custom CSS properties.

 ### The challenge